 Become an advocate for members and help strengthen your local union by attending one of our core trainings, open to any Education Minnesota member.

 Our core trainings focus on building strong, effective locals.
-The trainings, developed in cooperation with local and intermediate organization (IO) leaders, give local leaders and members information and skills in three important areas:
+The trainings, developed in cooperation with local and intermediate organization (IO) leaders, give local leaders and members information and skills in four important areas:

 Peer Review: Strategy for Success